 If you are insured in a no-fault state, that part of your motor vehicle insurance is usually called Personal Injury Protection.
 The items covered under a Personal Injury Protection package varies from state to state, but generally, compensation is available for most costs related to an injury, including medical costs, lost wages, and loss of services, funeral expenses, and death benefits.
 Other types of compensation are usually not covered by no-fault insurance, including pain and suffering, emotional distress, and inconvenience.
 Additionally, medical expenses or lost income above established maximum is usually not covered.
 Other insurance may be needed to cover physical damage to vehicles.

-A one-hundred percent no-fault insurance system may simplify compensation for motor vehicle accident injuries, although no states currently have 100% no-fault systems.
+A one-hundred-percent no-fault insurance system may simplify compensation for motor vehicle accident injuries, although no states currently have 100% no-fault systems.
 Instead, no-fault systems vary greatly from state to state and these systems can be very confusing.
 An experienced personal injury lawyer can help you make decisions in order to get the appropriate amount of compensation.

 When you've been hurt, either in an accident or on the job, you need help.
 With medical bills mounting, calls from creditors, and the difficulty in getting better, you don't know where to turn.
 That's when Island Law Office, PC, LLO, can help.
-Island Law Office, PC, LLO is a full service law firm that helps people.
+Island Law Office, PC, LLO is a full-service law firm that helps people.
 Island Law Office, PC, LLO will help you through the legal process and protect your interest.
 When Island Law Office, PC, LLO gets involved, you can set aside your worries and get back to getting better.
-So when your injured, call Island Law Office, PC, LLO at (308) 633-4040.
+So when you are injured, call Island Law Office, PC, LLO at (308) 633-4040.
 We'll help you get back on track.

 Bell Island is a graduate of the University of Nebraska College of Law and has lived in Scotts Bluff County since 1994.
 Bell started in the Scotts Bluff County Public Defender's office and opened his own practice in 1999.
 Bell continues to represent clients in the areas of Criminal Law, DUI, Divorce and Family law, and Probate, matters.
 Read More